What’s your favorite way to show someone you appreciate them or you care about them?

 13. Bring a meal or groceries to families or individuals who need extra support this season.
 If you have the means (and time), perhaps even consider making a week’s worth of meals for a senior who’s snowed in, a newly single mom, or someone who’s especially feeling the weight of life this year.

 What would you add?
+Here is an extensive idea list of 40+ Homemade Food Gifts.
 What have you received that blessed you deeply?

 Many blessings to you and your family as you celebrate this holy season!
 Please share in the comments below what food-related gifts YOU most like to share.